microsoft/typechat.net/README.md

 The library is an ***in-progress*** port of the TypeChat library with .NET idiom introduced suitably.
 But it does not implement bindings to a specific AI model or API.
 For that you use the Typechat.sk library below, or roll your own.

 ## TypeChat.Schema ##
-The library provides experimental exporters for .NET Types to Typescript schema.
+The library provides exporters for .NET Types to Typescript schema.

+Includes support for dynamic export at runtime, including with ***each request*** to the AI.
+This is needed for scenarios where the schema must include dynamic lists, such as relevant product names or lists of players in a team.
+TypeChat itself does not current support this.

 ## TypeChat.SK ##
 TypeChat.SK makes it easy to get ***strongly typed*** .NET objects from the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel).